BOAT-ocean-acoustics/fundamentals/boat_tutorials/conceptual/intro_first_level.md

 ### How do we use ocean acoustics techniques to study orca?
 Given killer whales' extensive use of sound in communication and foraging, we can leverage hydrophones to detect their presence, identify the groups, and infer their activities (e.g., feeding or socializing).
 As each hydrophone has a limited effective listening range, we can use a network of hydropohones to monitor whales over a larger special area.
 This is precisely what [Orcasound](https://www.orcasound.net/) is doing in the northeast Pacific Ocean.

+EMBED SPECTROGRAM EXAMPLE WITH SOUND
+LINK TO SPECTRAL ANALYSIS PAGE
 <!-- One can also use multiple closely spaced hydrophones to accurately localize the whales. -->

 Scientists attach small electronic "tags" equipped with hydrophones and other sensors to whales.
 These tags record the sounds whales produce and hear, alongside their movements, offering a perspective from the whale's point of view.
-For example, an [echogram](REF) like below visually depicts what the whale may be hearing in terms of echoes when closing in on a prey item.
+For example, an [echogram](REF) like below visually depicts what the whale may be hearing in the echoes when closing in on a prey item.

+ADD CLICK ECHOGRAM

 Knowing all the above, we can start to ask questions like:
 - How far can killer whales hear each other?
 How far can we detect them using hydrophones?
 Does this distance change depending on the type of sound whales emit?